WeChat payment function joins App Store

 Tension between Tencent and Apple increased in April after Apple banned WeChat's cash rewards feature on the iOS platform.

 The feature, which allows users to send tips to their favorite official accounts, was banned on iOS on April 19 because it violated Apple's regulations, according to media reports.
-It is currently still functional on other platforms, such as Android.
+It is currently still functional on other platforms, including Android.

 Apple required its users to employ the in-app purchase function if they wished to unlock new features within apps.